 You’ll notice that Graham isn’t your traditional knight in a shining armor.
 In fact, he looks more like a bard.
 This is the first clue that Graham isn’t your typical fantasy hero.

-Also King’s Quest introduces something that most graphic adventure lack: different solutions to some of the puzzles.
-Although there’s an optimal solution that gives more points, the fact of presenting different solutions to one specific puzzle, increases replay value and it’s more fun to explore alternative ways to do stuff.
+Also King’s Quest introduces something that most graphic adventures lack: different solutions to some of the puzzles.
+Although there’s an optimal solution that gives more points, the fact of having different solutions to one specific puzzle, increases the replay value and it’s more fun to explore alternative ways to do stuff.

 It also has good animation and it’s quite colorful on EGA screens.